On sometimes needing to explicitly copy Python dicts

 The trick here was to add field.copy() to explicitly copy the dict.
 Problem solved.

 This entry was posted in python.
 Bookmark the permalink.
-Trackbacks are closed, but you can post a comment.
+Both comments and trackbacks are currently closed.

 One Comment